This page was reviewed under our medical and editorial policy by

 Risks vary by the type of immunotherapy, the type of cancer, the stage, a patient’s general health and current treatment regimen.
 Every treatment has different side effects, and patients may respond differently to the same treatment.

-Generally, there are side effects when you ramp up the immune system to function on “high.”
-Like when you get a vaccine, you may experience flu-like symptoms—including fever, chills, weakness, dizziness, nausea, muscle aches, fatigue or headache—because the immune system is doing its job.
+Generally, side effects may result when a patient's immune system ramps up to function on “high.”
+As when a patient gets a vaccine, he or she may experience flu-like symptoms—including fever, chills, weakness, dizziness, nausea, muscle aches, fatigue or headache—because the immune system is doing its job.

 These treatments may cause high levels of inflammation in healthy cells and tissues and side effects from that response, such as a skin rash.
 Steroids may treat the side effects from that inflammation—but steroids also have some side effects of their own.